R Replio

 Coaching Intelligence Brief

-Prepared for Michael Walkup · Owner / Operator, Chick-fil-A · Dallas & Texarkana
+Prepared for Michael Walkup · Owner / Operator, Chick-fil-A · Dallas, TX

 Your hospitality is already winning.
 One thing is holding the half-star.

 Michael, this is not a vendor deck.
 It is a live read across your three stores from the one place you cannot fully see: the guest's side.
-NorthPark, Garland Road, and Central Mall carry 3,739 public Google reviews between them, and the headline is a good one.
+White Rock, Highland Meadows, and the Texas Health Presbyterian unit carry 2,947 public Google reviews between them, and the headline is a good one.
 Your people are the most-praised thing at all three.
-But strip out the praise and the same operational miss repeats at every store, in three different markets that share no team and no shift.
+But strip out the praise and the same operational miss repeats at every store, across a flagship FSU, a newer FSU, and a non-traditional unit that share no shift.
 That is exactly the kind of pattern a guest-side view is built to find.
 Every number here is a live public figure, pulled today.

 Stores